 For this article, I will specifically discuss the application of these mouse pads for gaming.

-However, individuals who don’t game can still benefit from these mouse pad types’ size, durability, and desk protection.
+However, individuals who don’t game can still benefit from the size, durability, and desk protection of these mouse pad types.

 Gaming pads can be distinguished from traditional ones by size, durability, surface material, and electronics use.

 Here’s a chart to demonstrate these differences: